-Just a short stroll or bus ride from the city centre, St Walburge's Church is a must visit.
+Less than a 30 minute stroll, or a short bus ride, from the city centre, St Walburge's Church is a must visit.
 The Roman Catholic Church is a stunning Grade I listed building, with the third tallest spire in the UK and the tallest of any parish church in England.

 The French Gothic-style building features vibrant stained glass windows and medieval-style halls inside.

 If you visit on a Saturday, make sure to take part in one of the church's free heritage tours.